Developing a Visual Strategy for Your Brand

 When KitchenAid approached me, they weren’t just looking to refresh their packaging—they were looking to reimagine how their iconic products could better connect to consumers, stand out on store shelves alongside competing brands, and reflect the modern, design-forward brand they had become.
 At the same time, they wanted to ensure that any evolution stayed rooted in the heritage that made KitchenAid a household name—especially with their globally recognized stand mixer.

-After examining the design of their existing packaging, it became clear that the aesthetics no longer aligned with the expectations of today’s consumers.
-In a market shaped by bold simplicity, clean visual storytelling, and modern minimalism, the packaging felt dark, cluttered, and outdated.
+When we audited the existing packaging, it became evident that it no longer reflected the expectations of today’s consumers or the evolution of KitchenAid’s products.
+In a market moving toward bold simplicity, clean visual storytelling, and modern minimalism, the packaging appeared dark, cluttered, and outdated.

-The final result was a flexible, strategic packaging system that scaled across all product tiers—unmistakably KitchenAid, while reinforcing the brand and putting clarity and consumer engagement at the forefront.
+The final result was a flexible, strategic packaging system that scaled across all products—unmistakably KitchenAid, while reinforcing the brand and putting clarity and consumer engagement at the forefront.

 + Concept Development